markrogoyski/simplelog-php/README.md

 And if your application's logging needs expand beyond what SimpleLog provides, since it implements PSR-3, you can drop in another great PSR-3 logger like [MonoLog](https://github.com/Seldaek/monolog) in its place when the time comes with minimal changes.

-It is actively under development with development (1.y.z) releases.

 [![Coverage Status](https://coveralls.io/repos/github/markrogoyski/simplelog-php/badge.svg?branch=master)](https://coveralls.io/github/markrogoyski/simplelog-php?branch=master)
 [![License](https://poser.pugx.org/markrogoyski/simplelog-php/license)](https://packagist.org/packages/markrogoyski/simplelog-php)